LOOPS ⋅ Supported features

 Markup: Semantic markup

-Authors can tag semantic structures – questions, instructions, specs etc. – as such, and semantic markup can be exposed to end users using CSS (colours, labels, icons).
+Authors can tag semantic structures – questions, instructions, specs, etc. – as such, and semantic markup can be exposed to end users using CSS (colours, labels, icons).

 Markup: Structural markup